 in the case of a Relevant Embedded Power Station which is the subject of a Bilateral Agreement, The Company has confirmed to the User who owns or operates the relevant Distribution System that the person owning or operating the plant has, where required, completed the Use of System Application (Generators) for a Gate 2 Offer and has entered into a Bilateral Agreement in the appropriate form with The Company, or

-in the case of a Large Embedded Power Station, the Large Embedded Power Station has made a Gate 2 Application and entered into a Bilateral Agreement in the appropriate form with The Company and (if such person is not already a party to CUSC) has entered into an Accession Agreement.
+in the case of an Embedded Large Power Station, the Embedded Large Power Station has made a Gate 2 Application and entered into a Bilateral Agreement in the appropriate form with The Company and (if such person is not already a party to CUSC) has entered into an Accession Agreement.

 Sub-paragraph (a) shall not apply to any User who owns or operates a Distribution System that is not directly or indirectly connected to the National Electricity Transmission System.